jameskitt616/vrchat_streaming/README.md

 # VRChat streaming

-Tool to stream anything (e.g. Emby/Plex/Jellyfin etc.) to VRChat without hustle
+Tool to stream anything (e.g. Emby/Plex/Jellyfin/YouTube etc.) to VRChat without hustle

 ---

+> [!NOTE]
+> The default configuration of this project utilizes the integrated graphics provided by an Intel CPU.

 # Project description

 [n.eko](https://neko.m1k1o.net/#/) is a virtual-shared Browser which allows multiple people viewing the exact same stream of the virtual Browser in your local Browser.
-One person has the control and can input/open any website they want, just like you would operate your local Browser.
+One person has the control and can open any website they want, just like you would operate your local Browser.
 The control can be passed on.
 Read more about it, on the [n.eko website](https://neko.m1k1o.net/).\
 Taking advantage of that, n.eko brings functionality to also stream that output [e.g. via RTMP](https://neko.m1k1o.net/docs/v3/configuration/capture#broadcast) anywhere you like (